Sdcrouse/careers-opening-the-line-of-communication/README.md

 Here is another ineffective email example

 >Hello.
-My name is Cynthia Dressler.
+My name is Sarah Dressler.

 >I looked through the information on your website and am very interested in your internship program.
 I noticed the 2016 Software Engineer posting on your job website which also peaked my interest.
 Is this related to the training program?